Educational game app Babaoo

 Strong AI vs. Weak AI

-• strong IA: utopian, it evokes an AI with consciousness, capable of thinking and acting with autonomy equal to that of a human.
+• Strong IA: utopian, it evokes an AI with consciousness, capable of thinking and acting with autonomy equal to that of a human.

-• weak AI: artificial intelligence specialized in performing a task.
+• Weak AI: artificial intelligence specialized in performing a task.
 It mimics particular cognitive skills, such as understanding human language or image analysis.
 It is currently the most widespread AI, such as ChatGPT.

 Examples of AI use in our daily lives